katspaugh/kindle-flashcards/README.md

  * Import the flashcards file (File -> Import).
  * Copy the audio files into the Anki media collection directory (typically `~/Documents/Anki/User 1/collection.media`).

+## Dependencies
+Audio files are downloaded from Wiktionary and encoded from ogg to mp3.
+This requires `ffmpeg` (`brew install ffmpeg`).